 Indeed, many here say their political values will be more important to their vote than religion or history.
 A rural and deeply religious community, many cite the cultural issues of abortion and gun rights as foremost on their minds.
-The weak economy has deepened their dislike of President Obama, who received less than 40 percent of the vote in Arkansas in 2008.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The weak economy has deepened their dislike of President Obama, who received less than 40 percent of the vote in Arkansas in 2008.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Some here also are skeptical of the president’s faith, believing their choice this fall is between a Mormon and a Muslim (Obama has repeatedly affirmed his Christian faith).

 None of that history, though, including the massacre, may make much of a difference at the polls.

 “That was 200 years ago,” Doug Steele, 45, a Republican insurance agent related to some of the massacre victims, said over a chicken sandwich at Granny’s Kitchen in Huntsville.
 “It’s been a long time.
 You can’t hate forever.”